Heliciculture

 Heliciculture, commonly known as snail farming, is the process of raising edible land snails, primarily for human consumption or cosmetic use.
-The meat and snail eggs a.k.a. white caviar can be consumed as escargot and as a type of caviar, respectively.
+The meat and snail eggs can be consumed as escargot and as a type of caviar, respectively.

 Perhaps the best-known edible land snail species in the Western world is Helix pomatia, commonly known as the Roman snail or the Burgundy snail.
 This species, however, is not fit for profitable snail farming, and is normally harvested from nature.

-Commercial snail farming in the Western world is typically done with Cornu aspersum (morphotypically divided into C. a. aspersa and C. a. maxima), formerly known as Helix aspersa.
-In tropical climates, snail farming is typically done with the African snail, which biologically does not fall in the family Helicidae, so the meat of which may not be called escargot.
+Commercial snail farming in the Western world typically utilizes snails in the family Helicidae, particularly Cornu aspersum (morphotypically divided into C. a. aspersa and C. a. maxima), formerly known as Helix aspersa.
+In tropical climates, snail farming is typically done with the African snail.
+Snail meat from the African snail is highly valued and widely consumed.
+The term 'heliciculture' is used for raising snails for any commercial purpose, but generally refers to farming snails for escargot and cosmetic applications.
+It can also refer to cultivation of sea snails, such as whelks.

 History

 Roasted snail shells have been found in archaeological excavations, an indication that snails have been eaten since prehistoric times.

 Lumaca romana, (translation: Roman snail), was an ancient method of snail farming or heliciculture in the region about Tarquinia.
 This snail-farming method was described by Fulvius Lippinus (49 BC) and mentioned by Marcus Terentius Varro in De Re rustica III, 12.
 The snails were fattened for human consumption using spelt and aromatic herbs.
 People usually raised snails in pens near their houses, and these pens were called "cochlea".

 The Romans, in particular, are known to have considered escargot as an elite food, as noted in the writings of Pliny the Elder.
 The Romans selected the best snails for breeding.
 Fulvius Lippinus started this practice.
 Various species were consumed by the Romans.
 Shells of the edible land snail species Otala lactea have been recovered in archaeological excavations of Volubilis in present-day Morocco.

 "Wallfish" were also often eaten in Britain, but were never as popular as on the continent.
 There, people often ate snails during Lent, and in a few places, they consumed large quantities of snails at Mardi Gras or Carnival, prior to Lent.

 According to some sources, the French exported brown garden snails to California in the 1850s, raising them as the delicacy escargot.
 Other sources claim that Italian immigrants were the first to bring the snail to the United States.